CosasDePuma/CV/README.md

 Here's my résumé, my CV, my Curriculum.
 It is completely made using Latex and Vim, because as a programmer I refused to use conventional and simple text editors.
 All my accomplishments are listed very briefly (or at least I tried to) in the pages that make it up.

-Also, something totally incredible and absolutely useless in the eyes of many recruiters is that...
+Also, something totally incredible ~~and absolutely useless in the eyes of many recruiters~~ about my CV is that...

     IT'S NOT ONLY A PDF, IT'S ALSO A BOOTLOADER